About The Tarabalam Calculator

 • Good For: Nothing

-Naidhana Tara is for the remainder of 7 and is considered very bad Tarabalam.
+Naidhana Tara is for the remainder of 7 and is considered a very bad Tarabalam.
 The term Naidhana stands for 'destruction'.
 There is no rectification for this.
-Any Muhurat with this Tarabalam should be strictly avoided as it can result in negative or inauspicious outcomes.
+Any Muhurat with this Tarabalam should be strictly avoided, as it can lead to negative or inauspicious outcomes.

 1. Mitra Tara